rahil627/my-programming-stuff/langs/programming-languages.md

 ## specialized langs:
 don't have much of a choice for these..

+**javascript**
+  - the standard browser language
+    - can't seem to run from it, though i can keep trying!
+      - haxe transpiles to js :)
+  - i'm told it's much much better than it used to be..
+  - typescript

 various custom scripting laguages (wren, gdscript, etc.) and embedded scripting langs (lua, **scheme**, **mruby**) usually on top of C++
   - **mruby has the most beautiful syntax and powerful features**
     - as witnessed in dragonruby
   - scheme for the only thing more powerful than ruby: lisp macros
     - helix
   - lua is exceptional for being the simplest and having the best implementation/runtime
+    - love2d, defold
   - wren is simple 'n pretty, but rather mundane, feature-less
     - as witnessed in luxe engine
   - elisp (emacs-lisp)